solarsailer/matthieuoger.com/content/posts/2014-07-01-material-design.md

 title: Material Design

-excerpt: "<strong>Material Design</strong> is the new Google's design language.
+excerpt: "Material Design is the new Google's design language.
 It looks promising and great.
 There are some nice ideas, akin to iOS 7, like depth (automatically integrated by a z-axis with live shadows rendering for developers) or transitions and animations as first-class citizens."
 ---

 I've finally watched the Material Design segment of the Google I/O 2014 keynote.